botter-live/botter.live-Android/README.md

 ### Step :five:: Create FirebaseMessagingService class

 You should have a class that extends `FirebaseMessagingService`.
 That service is where you get the device token to send to your backend to register for push notifications.
-To register for Botter push set it up like this:
+To register for BOTTER push set it up like this:

 ```
 public class MyFirebaseMessagingService extends FirebaseMessagingService {